-Nursing care for a patient with febrile seizure include the following:
+Nursing care for a patient with febrile seizure includes the following:

-Assessment is necessary in order to identify potential problems that may have lead to the condition as well as name any episode that may occur during nursing care.
+Assessment is necessary in order to identify potential problems that may have led to the condition as well as name any episode that may occur during nursing care.

-- Identify underlying cause.
-Identify the triggering factors; determination and management of the underlying cause are necessary to recovery.
+- Identify the underlying cause.
+Identify the triggering factors; determination and management of the underlying cause are necessary for recovery.

 - Assess age and weight.
-Extremes of age or weight increase the risk for the inability to control body temperature.
+Extremes of age or weight increase the risk of the inability to control body temperature.